pooja614/PowerBI_Projects_/E Commerce Churn Analysis.md

 # E Commerce Churn Analysis
 <pre>
-This project aims at analysing customer churn across ecommerce data and investigate root causes for churn.
+This project aims at analysing customer churn across ecommerce data and investigate the root causes for churn.
 </pre>
+ - Churn analytics helps to detect product friction points and understand the reasons behind churn.
+ - Churn analysis helps to understand the focus area for improvement:
+    - Customer onboarding
+    - Product usability.
+  Taking proactive measures towards preventing churn will ensure growth of the business.

 ## Data and Preprocessing